 Getting a credit card refund from a merchant is relatively straightforward, which is why it’s usually the first port of call.
-The chargeback process, on the other hand, usually involves a few more steps.
+If you can't get a refund, the chargeback process may involve a little effort:

 - Contact your credit card provider.
-Explain the situation to them in detail.
+Explain the situation to your card issuer in detail.
 They may advise you to contact the merchant again before proceeding with the chargeback.